MeghanaChillara0203/SetupForPython/FilesInGitRepo.md

 Refer: "https://github.com/teamniteo/Makefile"

 ### 8. LICENSE
+I have included a sample LICENSE file in this repository
 #### To create a LICENSE file
 1. In your github repository, click on "Add file"
 2. Select "Create new file"